 Investigate Career Center activities, fairs and resources.
 Be on the look out for summer opportunities for NEXT summer.
 Many require recommendations so plan ahead.
 Start your research in OCTOBER.
 Some applications open up in Nov/Dec and deadlines can be as early as first week in January but for the most part deadlines fall in February and March.
 Check out Newport's Summer and Research page for an extensive list of opportunities.

 After attending class for a few weeks, select 2-3 faculty that you will get to know WELL this semester.
 (This is important because you will most certainly need at least ONE science recommendation from SOPH year for your medical school application.)

 Attend Student Activities Fair.
 Sign up for new clubs or represent your club.
 Seek out leadership positions in clubs and activities that you feel passionate about.
-Don't always be a participant; be a leader.
+Don't always be a participant; rise to be a leader.

 Broaden and deepen your clinical exposure.
 Up your volunteer hours.
 Keep up your regular volunteer work.
 Stay busy, stay balanced but not overwhelmed.

 If you have not done so already, seek out a research opportunity.
 Find these through your major advisor, prehealth advisor, network with your faculty, look on bulletin boards, targeted internet searches and the career center.
 Think broadly about research opportunities.
 Many universities have classes on what is research or how to do research so seek out these courses.